Item #: AP6454

 Complete for 24 students working in pairs.

-Synthesis and Anlysis of a Coordination Compound Inquiry Guidance/AP* Chem Curriculum Alignment Transition Guide available!
-Adapt this classic AP Chemistry experiment for guided-inquiry and correlate with the AP Chemistry curriculum framework with the Flinn Scientific Inquiry Guidance and AP* Chemistry Curriculum Alignment Guide.
-Follow the link in Resources to find this valuable publication!
+Synthesis and Analysis of a Coordination Compound Inquiry Guidance/AP* Chemistry Curriculum Alignment Transition Guide available!
+Follow the link in Resources to find this valuable publication that lets you adapt this classic AP Chemistry experiment for guided-inquiry and correlate with the AP Chemistry curriculum framework.

-Materials Included in Kit (for 24 students working in pairs): Acetone, 95% ethyl alcohol, 50% ethyl alcohol, hydrogen peroxide solution, iron(II) ammonium sulfate, potassium oxalate, sulfuric acid solution, Beral-type pipets.
+Materials Included in Kit (for 24 students working in pairs): Acetone, 95% ethyl alcohol, 50% ethyl alcohol, hydrogen peroxide solution, iron(II) ammonium sulfate, oxalic acid, potassium oxalate, sulfuric acid solution, Beral-type pipets.

-Additional Materials Required (for each lab group): Aspirator and aspirator trap assemblies, 0.001-g precision balance (shared), beakers, Büchner funnel and adapter, ceramic fiber square, cuvet, Erlenmeyer flask, filter flask, filter funnel, filter paper, quantitative, graduated cylinders, heat-resistant gloves, hot plate, spectrophotometers (shared), stirring rod, thermometer, lint-free tissues or lens paper, vacuum tubing, wash bottle with distilled or deionized water, watch glasses.
+Additional Materials Required (for each lab group): Aspirator and aspirator trap assemblies, 0.001-g precision balance (shared), beakers, Büchner funnel and adapter, ceramic fiber square, cuvets, Erlenmeyer flask, filter flask, filter funnel, filter paper (quantitative), graduated cylinders, heat-resistant gloves, hot plate, spectrophotometers (shared), stirring rod, thermometer, lint-free tissues or lens paper, vacuum tubing, wash bottle with distilled or deionized water, watch glasses.

 *Advanced Placement and AP are registered trademarks of the College Board, which was not involved in the production of, and does not endorse, these products.